cryptoballot/cryptoballot/README.md

 CRYPTOBALLOT_SECRET_KEY=<secret_key> cryptoballot voting_end generate <election-id> --post

 # After the voting is over, the server will automatically mix and decrypt the votes
-# Optionally http://localhost:8080/api/services/cryptoballot/transactions to see transactions
+# Optionally visit http://localhost:8080/api/services/cryptoballot/transactions to see transactions

 # Do an verifiable end-to-end verification of the election and get the results!
 cryptoballot e2e <election-id> --print-tally --print-results